 If you are an underground vlogger who needs an abundance of various background music tracks every single month, and your creations will not be used commercially to promote any specific brand, this might be suitable for you.
 But, if you only upload your vlogs to YouTube, then you might as well use YouTube’s free music library since it’s dedicated exactly to (only) YouTube.
 The general rule of thumb is the content should remain non-profit, educational and informative without any expressed intention of commercial gain or revenue.

 If you’re an underground podcaster, then just be sure to check the subscription licensing terms you subscribe to because some companies do not allow any use of their catalog without a video component.
 But again, it always depends on the terms.
 Note that when it comes to any commercial campaigns on your podcast or internet radio, however, verify that the music has a proper Commercial license.
-Check out this guide to podcasting on Live365.com.

 Educational / Non-profit / Personal use